 The National Library of Medicine's web resource for consumers to understand toxins in their environment.

-A resource provided by UMHS to help consumers make decisions about their health.
-Information on conditions, diseases, medical tests, medications, treatment options, and key decision points, alternative approaches and support groups.
+A resource provided by Michigan Medicine to help consumers make decisions about their health.
+Includes an A to Z listing of Health Topics and links to Michigan Medicine resource centers and centers, with information on conditions, diseases, medical tests, medications, treatment options, and key decision points, alternative approaches and support groups.